Funny Valentines: Production

 Filming occurred in Wilmington, North Carolina.
 This is the second movie co-starring Alfre Woodard and Loretta Devine after Down in the Delta.

 Critical response

 The film and performances received positive reviews from critics.
-Laura Fries from the Variety magazine wrote in her review: "Director Julie Dash fosters a real sense of affection for these characters.
-Like her film debut, “Daughters in the Dust,” Dash provides a lush atmosphere, creating a visual treat with intricate flashback sequences and inviting locations."
+Laura Fries from Variety wrote in her review: "Director Julie Dash fosters a real sense of affection for these characters.
+Like her film debut, Daughters in the Dust, Dash provides a lush atmosphere, creating a visual treat with intricate flashback sequences and inviting locations."

 At The 2000 Black Reel Awards the film received five nominations.